Nexmo/station/_documentation/messages/code-snippets/messenger/send-text.md

 ## Try it out

-When you run the code a FaceBook message is sent to the recipient.
+When you run the code a Facebook message is sent to the recipient.